duncanmcclean/sc-digital-products/README.md

 <!-- /statamic:hide -->

+> **This addon has been merged into the core Simple Commerce addon.** Please review the [v5.x to v6.x update guide](https://simple-commerce.duncanmcclean.com/upgrade-guides/v5-x-to-v6-0) for more information.

 The Digital Products addon is a first-party extension of Simple Commerce which enables you to sell digital products to your customers.

 Simply link up a Statamic asset, then after your customer has checked out, they'll be able to download your product.